 The Marketing & PR Committee promotes the physical therapy profession, physical therapist-owned businesses, and the section to society, legislators, payers, health care providers, organizations, and others utilizing various marketing and public relations initiatives.
 The Committee provides members with marketing and PR tools and resources to promote the success of physical therapist-owned businesses.

-The Payment Policy Committee reviews and monitors issues related to commercial insurance, workers compensation, and other healthcare-related payer organizations.
+The Payment Policy Committee reviews and monitors issues related to government and commercial insurance, workers compensation, and other healthcare-related payer organizations.
 The Committee provides informational resources to the membership and makes recommendations to the Board of Directors on possible actions.

 The mission of the Institute of Private Practice Physical Therapy (Institute) is to foster understanding, learning, research and related projects to advance private practice physical therapy.
 To this end the Institute develops cutting-edge events and provides resources to address the critical and emerging issues and competencies important for physical therapists aspiring to, and already in private practice.
 The Institute also strives to fill gaps in health policy research and analysis by providing funding to foster critical health policy projects relevant to physical therapist autonomous practice.